Did you know?

 Polar bears, in particular, rely heavily on Ringed Seals as food.
 Ringed seal pups birthed outside of lairs during the pupping season are taken by Arctic foxes and glaucous gulls, while killer whales, Greenland sharks, and occasionally Atlantic walruses feed on them in the ocean.

 The Arctic’s total size has been reduced due to rising temperatures during the past few decades.
-This has a big influence on Ringed Seals since they live in the Arctic area.
-The most serious threats to the Ringed Seal are declining food supplies and human fishing practices.
+This has a big influence on them since they live in the Arctic area.
+The most serious threats are climate change, declining food supplies, and human fishing practices.

-• Ringed Seal blow bubbles up their breathing hole prior to surfacing to scout for nearby predators.
+1. Ringed Seal blow bubbles up their breathing hole before surfacing to scout for nearby predators.

-• Ringed Seals are a solitary species, with hundreds of yards between specimens.
+3. These seals are solitary creatures, with hundreds of yards between specimens.

-• Ringed Seal pups are able to dive shortly after birth.
+4. Ringed Seal pups can dive shortly after birth.

 FAQs